pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/ContextSensitiveHelp(csh)/ImplementingCshInYourModules/Index.rst

                               $GLOBALS['LANG']->loadSingleTableDescription($this->descrTable);
                       }

-   It's assumed that $this->MCONF equals the global $MCONF var that contain module configuration - this delivers the unique module name.
+   It's assumed that $this->MCONF equals the global $MCONF variable that contains module configuration - this delivers the unique module name.

    Then secondly -  *but most important* - is that you check for the User Configuration setting "edit\_showFieldHelp" (highlighted with red)